 3) In the final step, the CAG operation for enumerating the path enclosing an area is applied to the result of the previous step.
-The lines and splines in this path can be displayed to the user and written to file formats such as a.
-Sample picture b.
-Picture etched into wood.
+The lines and splines in this path can be displayed to the user and written to file formats such as PostScript and DXF that can be used to specify cutting on a laser or vinyl cutter.